monbrey/kauribot/docs/commands/administration.md

 ## Starboard

 The Starboard is an automated quote compilation - Discord messages that receive enough of the set reaction (default one ⭐) will be reposted in the set channel.
-The Starboard command gets or sets the starboard settings.
+The Starboard command gets or sets the starboard settings

 **Default Permissions**